Lalibela is one big conservation project – we call it “conservation for conservation’s sake”

 We encourage our guests to become part of “Pack with a Purpose” – where they bring surplus or unwanted items with them to Lalibela and these are then donated to one of our many community projects.

 Currently, we are encouraging our guests, should they have space and any of these items perhaps lying unused, to bring some of the following (no matter how big or small):

 - Toiletries for children (toothbrushes, toothpaste, soap etc)

 - School stationery (pens, pencils, erasers, calculators etc)

-- School shoes, running shoes and sport shoes (2nd hand is great)
+- Used/2nd hand school shoes, running shoes and sport shoes

-- School clothes (grey trousers, white shirts, pullovers – 2nd hand is fine)
+- Used/2nd hand school clothes (grey trousers, white shirts, pullovers)

-On arrival at Lalibela, our guests simply tell their lodge manager that they have donations for our community programmes and these are then given to Charmaine Gradwell, Lalibela’s Head of Community Development.
+On arrival at Lalibela, our guests simply tell their lodge manager that they have donations for our community programmes and these are then given to Charmain Gradwell, Lalibela’s Head of Community Development.

 For more information about our community programmes, please contact Charmain Gradwell at [email protected]

 “There is great power in small acts of kindness.
 And in how you make people feel.